papillon/nav-tttool/README.md

 # nav-tttool
-Singhammer Dynamics NAV Tooltip import &amp; export tool
+[Singhammer IT Consulting](https://www.singhammer.com/) Dynamics NAV Tooltip Import &amp; Export tool

 ## General
-This small utility reads Dynamics NAV objects and exports the contained tooltips into a tab-separated (tsv) file.
+This small utility reads [Microsoft Dynamics NAV](https://www.microsoft.com/en-us/dynamics365/nav-overview) objects and exports the contained tooltips into a tab-separated (tsv) file.
 Tooltips can be imported back from the tsv file into the same text file(s) where they have been initially extracted from.
 Optionally, it can generate entries for Controls and Actions that do not yet have a tooltip set.

-The tsv file can be processed in tools like LibreOffice calc or Google Tables (sorry, MS Excel ain't no good here) and be sent to external translators or sorted and modified in every way.
+The tsv file can be processed in tools like [LibreOffice Calc](https://www.libreoffice.org/discover/calc/) or [Google Sheets](https://docs.google.com/spreadsheets) (sorry, MS Excel ain't no good here) and be sent to external translators or sorted and modified in every way.

 ## Usage
 The tool can either run in export or import mode.
 Exporting means reading one or more NAV objects in text format into a tsv file, import the opposite.